jhzsquared/model_facts/README.md

 Note: the template currently only supports metrics from `scikit-learn.metrics`, binary classification, and regression models.
 For more complex modeling problems, please reference the other workflows.

 ### DIY
-The `examples/model_facts_titanic.ipynb` notebook provides a simple example of how you can use Model Facts labels on your own dataset with more flexibility through the `mfw.ModelFacts` class.
+The `demo/model_facts_titanic.ipynb` notebook provides a simple example of how you can use Model Facts labels on your own dataset with more flexibility through the `modelfacts.ModelFacts` class.

 ### Extra DIY
-Use the `mfw.ModelFactsLabel` class and pass in your own pre-calculated statistics.
+Use the `modelfacts.ModelFactsLabel` class and pass in your own pre-calculated statistics.

 ```
 model_facts_data = (admin_data, accuracy_data, demographic_data)